 CRITBINOM

-The CRITBINOM function calculates the smallest value for which the cumulative binomial distribution is less than or equal to a specified criteria.
-It is commonly used in statistical analysis and decision-making processes to determine the probability of a certain number of successes in a fixed number of trials.
+The CRITBINOM function returns the smallest value for which the cumulative binomial distribution is less than or equal to a specified criterion.
+It is useful for statistical analysis to determine the probability of a specific number of successes in a set number of trials.

 Syntax 🔗